spfncer/2024-hackathon/README.md

 ## Inspiration

 As native Floridians, we have lived through numerous hurricanes throughout our lives.
 We have seen the tragedies that each new disaster causes firsthand.
 Additionally, from personal experience, we found that the people who don't evacuate tend to be people without the monetary ability or knowledge to.
-That is why we decided to use IBM's innovative AI technologies to try and help prevent the unnecessary loss of human life that inevitably results from these strong storms.
+That is why we decided to use IBM's innovative AI technologies to try and help prevent the unnecessary loss of human life that results from these strong storms.
 To do this, we made an all-inclusive, easy to use app that is made to inform and assist people in evacuation zones on how to cheaply and efficiently get to safety.

 ## What It Does

 Our Evacugator app works by first asking the user relevant questions such as where they live, how many people they live with, if they already have transportation and/or a shelter outside the storm's path, and if they have any special accommodations necessary for their survival through the storm.
 With the user information and real-time information about the path of the pertinent hurricane, our program will generate a user-specific evacuation plan.
-Plan and user information is then given to an LLM bot that utilizes publicly available documents on hurricane preparedness.
+Plan and user information is then given to an LLM that utilizes publicly available documents on hurricane preparedness.
 Moreover, the AI will provide personalized guidance on how each user can prepare.
 Plans will include information such as the quickest route out of the hurricane's path, the possible impact of the disaster, the locations of hurricane shelters nearby, the availability of cheap hotels nearby, and, if necessary, the ability of free/cheap transportation out of the evacuation zone.
 Therefore, this would hopefully help the user gain the knowledge they need to safely escape the disaster.

 Though we place emphasis on how end users will interact with Evacugator, the primary customer for Evacugator is governments.
 Evacugator seeks to provide local authorities with a direct line to reach citizens as part of orchestrating area evacuations.
 Though the results shown to users are highly individualistic, the goal for Evacugator is to provide citizens with a path to evcauate which aligns with coordinated evacuation efforts.